-The Business Process Diagram can also be used to generate Business Process Execution Language (BPEL) which is an XML language that can be ingested by a number of tools.

-The Business Process Diagram (like any diagram) can be viewed as an element list which makes working with the element's properties easier.
+The Business Process diagram can also be used to generate Business Process Execution Language (BPEL), which is an XML language that can be ingested by a number of tools.
+The Business Process diagram (like any diagram) can be viewed as an Element List, which makes working with element properties easier.
 Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams.

-Learn more about the Business Process Diagram Business Process Diagram
+Learn more about the Business Process Diagram

+Business Process Diagram

 Business Process Simulation

 Getting to know Business Process Simulation

-Introducing Business Process Simulation The BPSim facility provides a way of simulating processes written in Business Process Model and Notation (BPMN), providing valuable results that can be used in process analysis.
+Introducing Business Process Simulation

+The BPSim facility provides a way of simulating processes written in Business Process Model and Notation (BPMN), providing valuable results that can be used in process analysis.
 The BPMN models are augmented with extra data as parameters to the simulation.
 It allows structural and capacity analysis to be performed, providing for pre- and post-execution optimization.
 Enterprise Architect allows you to construct the Business Process Models and enter the appropriate data, which is then sent to a BPSim Simulation engine.